Intertwining periods, L-functions and local-global principles for distinction of automorphic representations: Introduction

 Let $E/F$ be a quadratic extension of number fields.
 Let $D$ be a central division $F$-algebra of degree $d$ and $m\in \N$ be such that $E$ imbeds in $\M_m(D)$ (the space of $m\times m$ matrices with entries in $D$).
 In particular, $dm$ is even.
 Fix such an imbedding and let $G=G_D(m)$ and $H=C_G(E)$ be the centralizer of $E$ in $G$.

 As in the previous cases the criterion for distinction involves a local obstruction.
-We say that a cuspidal, automorphic representation $\pi$ of $G$ is $H$-compatible if its local component $\pi_v$ is $H(F_v)$-compatible in the sense of Definition \ref{def compatible} for every place $v$ of $F$.
+We say that a cuspidal, automorphic representation $\pi$ of $G$ is $H$-compatible if its local component $\pi_v$ is $H(F_v)$-compatible in the sense of Definition \ref{def compatible} (see also Corollary \ref{cor dist comp} and Remark \ref{rem dist comp}) for every place $v$ of $F$.
 Again, a representation of $G(F_v)$ may be $H(F_v)$-distinguished and not $H(F_v)$-compatible.
 We remark that when $md=2$ this does not happen.

 \begin{theorem} Let $\pi$ be an irreducible, cuspidal automorphic representation of $G_D(m,\A)=\GL_m(D_\A)$ such that $\JL(\pi)$ is also cuspidal.
 Then the following are equivalent: \begin{enumerate} \item $\pi$ is $H(\A)$-distinguished; \item $\pi$ is locally $H$-distinguished and $H$-compatible, $L(\frac12,\BC_F^E(\JL(\pi)))\ne 0$ and $L(s,\JL(\pi),\wedge^2)$ has a pole at $s=1$.
 Here, $\BC_F^E$ stands for quadratic base-change. \end{enumerate} \end{theorem} This is a generalization of a famous local global principle \cite[Th\'eor\`eme 2]{MR783511} of Waldspurger for inner forms of $\GL_2$.
 For the case $d=1$ it is proved in \cite[Corollary 1.3]{MR4255059}, using the residue method, that \eqref{part globdist} implies the $L$-value conditions that $L(\frac12,\BC_F^E(\JL(\pi)))\ne 0$ and $L(s,\JL(\pi),\wedge^2)$ has a pole at $s=1$.
+For $d\leq 2$, it is proved in \cite{MR4226986} and \cite{XueZhang} under local constraints.
 Next we explain how our result provides one implication of the Guo-Jacquet conjecture.

 The Guo-Jacquet conjecture (see the conjecture in the introduction of \cite{MR1382478}) relates between the twisted linear and linear cases via the Jacquet-Langlands correspondence.
 The conjecture consists of two implications and our main result proves the first one. \begin{corollary} In the notation of Theorem \ref{thm main twlin} if $\pi$ is $H(\A)$-distinguished then both $\JL(\pi)$ and $\JL(\pi)\otimes \eta_{E/F}$ are $\GL_{dm/2}(\A) \times \GL_{dm/2}(\A)$-distinguished where $\eta_{E/F}$ is the quadratic idele class character of $\A^\times$ associated to $E/F$ by class field theory composed with determinant. \end{corollary} \begin{proof} Since